- A commercial access control system can manage access control at a commercial building or business.

 What is the difference between commercial access control systems and commercial smart locks?

-The biggest difference between these two technologies is that commercial access control systems provide a comprehensive solution for properties, while commercial smart locks are designed for a single door.
+The biggest difference between these two technologies is that office door access control systems provide a comprehensive solution for properties, while commercial smart locks are designed for a single door.